khrouatbi/terminal-1-game-of-life/README.md

 Make a different colort for each player.
 Add the pattern toolbar at the end.

+For the parts 1-3 they have been fully implemented and deserve full grade.

 To run on command prompt:
 1. cd directory.
 2. npm install